-They will start listening to you, play with you, or follow your directions; all of which are forms of communication.
-This approach enhances coordination, convey conversations with other people (not just you), and overall improve their neural processing systems.
+They will start listening to you, playing with you, or following your directions; all of which are forms of communication.
+This approach enhances coordination, conveys conversations with other people (not just you), and overall improves their neural processing systems.

 What Kind Of Toys Do Kids With Autism Like

 Look for toys that help stimulate their five senses to promote communication skills.
 These toys open the door for other skills that a child needs to learn.
 Below are among their top favorite toys.

 1) Scented Clays & Kinetic Sand

 A scented clay excites their sense of smell and touch.
 You can create small shapes of the clay and divide them into separate bowls.

 Mix different colors and shapes that you can enhance with a variety of smells like vanilla, lemon essences, or any fragrance you know can make the child relax.
 Cedarwood essential oil has calming properties that help ADHD individuals enjoy restorative sleep.